zhast/aragon_technical/README.md

 The system follows a streamlined validation process:

 1. **Early Validation Feedback**: The system validates images immediately and provides specific error messages for each failed check
-2. **Storage Optimization**: Images that fail validation are not uploaded to S3, saving storage costs and bandwidth
+2. **Storage Optimization**: Images that fail validation are still uploaded to S3 to display thumbnails for rejected images
 3. **Detailed Error Reporting**: Users receive detailed feedback about why their image was rejected
 4. **Frontend Notifications**: Each validation error is displayed clearly through toast notifications
-5. **No Database Entries for Invalid Images**: The system doesn't store metadata for invalid images in the database
+5. **Database Tracking**: The system stores validation error details in the database for all images

+### User-Friendly Error Messages

+The system provides clear, user-friendly error messages when images fail validation:

+- "Photo is too blurry - please upload a clearer image"
+- "No face detected in photo"
+- "Multiple faces detected - please use a photo with just one person"
+- "Face is too small - please use a closer photo"
+- "Image is too small - please upload a larger photo"

+These human-readable messages help users understand exactly why their photo didn't meet the guidelines and what they can do to fix the issue.

 ## Running the Project